MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 > ![Share sentiment](media/employee-share-pass-email.png "Share pass guest")

 > [!NOTE]
-> In the solution settings you can turn this feature off if you don't want to use this.
+> In the solution settings you can turn off sending email option if you don't want to email guest passes.

 ## Share sentiment